danielscholl-osdu/indexer/docs/tutorial/IndexAugmenter.md

   IndexPropertyPathConfiguration record id for all the `schema osdu:wks:master-data--Wellbore:1.*.*` kinds is set to `partition-id:reference-data--IndexPropertyPathConfiguration:osdu:wks:master-data--Wellbore:1`.
   Code, Name and Descriptions are filled with meaningful data as usual for all reference-data types.
-  * The value of `Code` in the record refers to a major schema version kind which must be ended with version major and dot.
+  * The value of `data.Code` in the record refers to a major schema version kind which must be ended with version major and dot.
 For example, `"osdu:wks:master-data--Well:1."`.
   * The additional index properties are added with one JSON object each in the `Configurations[]` array.
 Each `Configurations[]` element has:
     * The `Name` defined the name of the index 'column', or the name of the property one can search for.
     * The `Policy` decides, in the current usage, whether the resulting value is a single value or an array containing the aggregated, derived values.
 It can be either `ExtractFirstMatch` or `ExtractAllMatches`.